prswlj/FILTRISGAME_FILE_DOWNLOAD/README.md

 1. Download all files from the repository.

-2. After downloading extract file.
+2. After downloading extract the file.

 3. Double click:
    FILTRIS_FINAL.exe